Pádraic Maher: Senior

 On 1 February 2022, Maher announced his retirement from club and inter-county hurling due to medical advice received regarding a neck injury.

 Munster

 Maher was added to the Munster team in advance of the 2012 Railway Cup.
 He made his first appearance for the team on 19 February 2012 when he lined out at centre-back in a 3-14 to 1-16 defeat by Leinster.

 On 15 December 2016, Maher lined out at left wing-back when Munster qualified to play Leinster in the final.
 He ended the game with a Railway Cup medal following the 2-20 to 2-16 victory.

 Management and coaching career

 Tipperary

-On 23 July 2022, Maher was named by new Tipperary senior hurling manager Liam Cahill as part of his backroom team.
+On 23 July 2022, Maher was named by new Tipperary senior hurling manager Liam Cahill as part of his backroom team for 2023.

-Book
+In September 2023, Maher left his position as a selector with the Tipperary senior hurling team due to unforeseen changes in his work circumstances.

+Personal life

 Maher's memoir, All on the Line, was published in October 2022.

+In January 2025, Maher was featured on the new series of Laochra Gael.